erikng/Cacher/README.md

 # Cacher - High Sierra Edition
 Updated Cacher to support High Sierra.
 This version will not support the old version of Caching Service using the Server app.
-Please see the original cacher developer (https://github.com/erikng/Cacher) for support of older versions of the caching service.
 Cacher is a python script that will parse the OS X Caching Server debug logs and present you (to the best of its abilities) serving statistics.

 High Sierra Apple Caching Log reporting